 The Fabindia School's mission is to provide access to high quality education for boys and girls at the rural level using English as the medium of instruction.
 The school views primary education as a major stepping stone towards social mobility, equality and employment opportunities.

 Since its inception, the school has been committed to encouraging education for girls in a culture where most parents who can afford an English medium school would send only their sons.
-To realize the dream of providing equal educational opportunity for girls, the school gives 200 scholarships and 70% are for girls alone.
+To realize the dream of providing equal educational opportunity for girls, the school gives up to 100 scholarships and 70% are for girls alone.
 The school also provides scholarships through a partnership with The John Bissell Scholars Fund.
 It is a matter of pride that girls hold many leadership posts in the school.
 In addition, the school seeks to enroll and subsidize children from socially and economically marginalized communities who otherwise do not have access to quality education.

 One of the most important values imparted is for students to stay connected to their birthplace.
 They are instilled with a sense of pride in their local heritage and a sense of responsibility for the future of Rajasthan.